 Years ago I read about the park in Naples dedicated to the poet Virgil, on the site where he is supposedly buried.
 It was just before one of my first trips down to the southern Italian city.
-When I arrived in Naples I wasn’t sure how to find it, and being a bit nervous about venturing out of the centre, I decided to save it for another visit.
-This week I returned to the city with local friends who knew their way around… so finally I was able to see this beautiful little park which really isn’t hard to reach at all.
+When I arrived in Naples I was not sure how to find it, and being a bit nervous about venturing out of the centre, I decided to save it for another visit.
+This week I returned to the city with local friends who knew their way around… so finally I was able to see this beautiful little park which really is not hard to reach at all.

 Virgil’s park was opened in 1930 to mark the 2000th anniversary of the Roman poet’s birth.
 It surrounds a mausoleum which is said to be his tomb, next to the Neapolitan crypt, a tunnel dug in the 1st century BC to help Naples communicate with nearby Pozzuoli.